Peidong-Wang/OCEAN/README.md

 ## Acknowledgement

 This repo is inspired by and largely dependent on THOP: https://github.com/Lyken17/pytorch-OpCounter.git.
-We focus on the evaluation of end-to-end ASR models.
+We focus on the evaluation of audio/speech processing models.

 ## How to install